hashicorp-terraform-cloud/.github/profile/README.md

 This GitHub organisation and the repositories contained herein are not affiliated with, or supported by, HashiCorp in any capacity.

-They are soley the work of the author.
+They are the sole work of the author.